tawk/tawk-messenger-ember/docs/api-reference.md

 ```

 ## onBeforeLoaded
-Returns a boolean value (true or undefined) indicating when plugin is initialize.
+Returns a boolean value (true or undefined) indicating when plugin is initialized.

 ```js
 this.tawkMessenger.onBeforeLoaded();